-Introduced by Sen. BENJAMIN -- read twice and ordered printed, and when printed to be committed to the Committee on Labor
+Introduced by M. of A. FAHY -- read once and referred to the Committee on Labor

 AN ACT to amend the labor law, in relation to the schedules that work act

 The People of the State of New York, represented in Senate and Assembly, do enact as follows: